This is a write up of how to use one of the many features of the Clever Commute service. See also:

 Every member of the Clever Commute community who is in good standing is permitted and encouraged to share info with their fellow passengers.
-Start by opening the app, and selecting Send An Alert from the main menu.
+Start by opening the app, and selecting Participate from the main menu.

-- The Issue – Pick the most-suitable category for your alert.
-Most categories are straight-forward, but there are a few exceptions (Check-in/Share location, I just want to vent, Lost and Found, Test Message).
+(1) What do you want to do?
+[Required] – Pick the most-suitable category for your alert.
+Most categories are straight-forward, but there are a few exceptions (Alert fellow passengers, I just want to vent, Provide Metrics, Send test Message).

-- The Impact – If this Alert will cause a delay (to this train/bus…or to the overall system, then estimate the duration).
+(3) What’s the impact? – If this Alert will cause a delay (to this train/bus…or to the overall system) then estimate the duration.

 That information is then shown as part of the published alert.

 (Skip this field if you are on a bus.)

 (5) Tell us a bit more [Required] – If you populated 1, 2, and 3, then you really don’t need to say much in this field (but you do need to say a few words).